ansuini/IntrinsicDimDeep/README.md

   You can plot the results of a typical run just by opening the notebook plots.ipynb in scripts/custom.

-  If you want to do the  training and analyze your results you can do as follows:
+  If you want to do the  training and analyse your results you can do as follows:

   - change directory into data/custom